Toxic equivalency factor: Determination of TEF

 All viable REPs for a chemical are compiled into a distribution, and the TEF is selected based on half order of magnitude increments on a logarithmic scale.
 The TEF is typically selected from the 75th percentile of the REP distribution in order to be protective of health.

 In vivo and in vitro studies

 REP distributions are not weighted to give more importance to certain types of studies.
 Current focus of REPs is on in vivo studies rather than in vitro.
 This is because all types of in vivo studies (acute, subchronic, etc.) and different endpoints have been combined, and associated REP distributions are shown as a single box plot.

 TEQ

-Toxic Equivalents (TEQs) report the toxicity-weighted masses of mixtures of PCDDs, PCDFs, and PCBs.
-The reported value provides toxicity information about the mixture of chemicals and is more meaningful to toxicologists than reporting the total number of grams.
-To obtain TEQs the mass of each chemical in a mixture is multiplied by its TEF and is then summed with all other chemicals to report the total toxicity-weighted mass.
+Toxic Equivalents (TEQs) report the toxicity-weighted concentration of mixtures of PCDDs, PCDFs, and PCBs.
+The reported value provides toxicity information about the mixture of chemicals and is more meaningful to toxicologists than reporting the total concentration.
+To obtain TEQs, the concentration of each chemical in a mixture is multiplied by its TEF and is then summed with all other chemicals to report the total toxicity-weighted concentration.
 TEQs are then used for risk characterization and management purposes, such as prioritizing areas of cleanup.